Spbaehr/IoT49/doc/install.md

 flash -e
 ```

-This flashes the MicroPython firmware to the ESP32.
-Check for error messages.
-If there are none, press the reset button on the HUZZAH32 board, then type:
+This flashes the MicroPython firmware to the ESP32. **Carefully** check for error messages.
+If there are none, *press the reset button on the HUZZAH32 board* and rerun the `ports` command.

+If the USB port the ESP32 is connected to is no longer listed, disconnect and then reconnect the USB cable and verify that the USB port is listed.
+Then at the `shell49` command prompt type:

 ```
 connect serial